knightjoel/zpark/index.md

 Spark uses to notify Zpark that a command has been issued.
-A webhook is just an HTTP POST that's sent to Zpark that contains information such as what the command was, who sent it, etc. If a webhook is not configured, Zpark will not be able to respond to any commands.
+A webhook is just an HTTP POST that's sent to Zpark that contains information such as what the command was, who sent it, etc. If a webhook is not configured, Zpark will not be able to respond to any commands issued by Spark users.

-There is a CLI script in the Zpark directory that will create a webhook.
+There is a CLI script that comes with Zpark that will create a webhook.
 You can run this script as the `_zpark` user:

 ```